yaduraj-shakti/TodoApi/README.md

 # TodoApi
-Sample Web Api to demonstrate how ASP.NET WEB API can be used to create Rest API.
+Sample to demonstrate how to create Rest APIs using ASP.NET WEB API.